MantisVision/webUtils/docs/rysk.md

 # RYSK
 This a combination of @mantisvision/rysk* packages into one bundle.
-It exposes RYSKUrl and RYSKStream objects as properties of the export.
+It exposes URLMesh (also aliased as RYSKUrl for backwards compatibility) and StreamMesh (aliased also as RYSKStream) objects as properties of the export.

 ## Install
 You can install this package using one of the following commands for either yarn or npm